-The Midwest ISO has already initiated a project to give its market participants the ability to reserve ramp and view available ramp in the Midwest ISO region.
-This will give participants the ability to reserve ramp prior to purchasing transmission and arranging energy deals, and allow them to view information on changes in net interchange needed to make economic decisions.
-Infrastructure hardware has been installed, development is complete and testing is being conducted.
+The Midwest ISO has completed the project to give its market participants the ability to reserve ramp and view available ramp in the Midwest ISO region.
+This provides participants with the ability to reserve ramp prior to purchasing transmission and arranging energy deals, and allows them to view information on changes in net interchange, which is necessary in order to make economic decisions.